aliesbelik/awesome-jmeter/README.md

 ## Editors

-*Alternative editors for JMX files, in addition to standard JMeter GUI and XML editor.*
+*Alternative editors for JMX files, in addition to standard JMeter GUI and XML editors.*

 - [BlocklyJMX Editor](https://jmeter-plugins.org/editor/) - A Web-based viewer and editor for JMeter test plan files (part of [JMeter Plugins](https://jmeter-plugins.org/) project).
 - [JMX Enhancer](https://www.jmxenhancer.com/) - A solution to expedite preparation of JMeter test plans.